The COVID-19 emergency is putting unprecedented strains on the global economy and on individual businesses.

 For more information on remote work

-Coronavirus & Remote Work: Pivoting from Bricks to Clicks, on Monday, March 30 at 1 PM.
+Coronavirus & Remote Work: Pivoting from Bricks to Clicks, available on demand.
 Join internationally-recognized business consultant Michelle Coussens to get tools and information to help your organization make the leap from having employees work in the office to working remotely from home – while minimizing downtime and anxiety and maximizing productivity.

-Coronavirus & Influenza: Obligations Under FMLA, ADA, Title VII & More, on Tuesday, March 31 at 1 PM.
+Coronavirus & Influenza: Obligations Under FMLA, ADA, Title VII & More, o available on demand.
 Please join Dr. Jim Castagnera, labor and employment attorney as he explains what employee-related actions the ADA, FMLA, and other relevant federal regulations permit employers to take before, during, and in the aftermath of an outbreak.

 Coronavirus in the Workplace: Employers’ Duty to Protect Employees, available on demand.
 Join Adele L. Abrams, Esq., a nationally recognized authority on Occupational Safety and Health law for this 60-minute program explaining what OSHA requires from employers, and steps you can take to protect workers.